Anchorage scrambles to find enough housing for the homeless before the Alaska winter sets in

 The assembly last week also awarded a $1.3 million grant to the Anchorage Affordable and Housing Land Trust, which will need to match the funding to rehabilitate vacant and abandoned properties for about 40 new housing units.
 They want to start transitioning people out of winter shelters in April.

 Assembly member Felix Rivera said the solution just can’t be standing up another warehouse-style mass shelter, but must include a permanent shelter and an early path to transition to longer-term housing.
-The new units in vacant or abandoned properties will kickstart that effort, he said.
+The new units in vacant or abandoned properties will kick-start that effort, he said.

 With Alaska’s extra-short summer construction season, “there must be a lot of progress made between now and April 1” to avoid a repeat of the rush for emergency housing next winter, Rivera said.